WHAT IS A BIOPSY?

-Local anaesthetic is injected with a needle as fine as a dentist’s.
+A small amount of local anaesthetic is injected with a fine needle to numb the skin before the biopsy is taken.
 There is an initial sting that quickly settles.
 After this, the procedure is pain free.
 The numbing will last about an hour.

 AFTER THE BIOPSY

-By 6 weeks it is usually difficult to detect the area of the biopsy.
+By 6 weeks it can be difficult to detect the area of biopsy.

 CARE OF THE SKIN